Lulzbot Taz 6 Enclosure

 thingiverse

-I needed to protect my print bed from drafts in my cold basement.
-This design uses balusters found at the hardware store.
-These aluminum balusters are for deck railings.
-I had a roll of plastic that I originally taped to the frame using black electrical tape.
-I was not satisfied with it so I bought Plexiglas from Lowes (a local home improvement store).
-To access the print bed, I designed panel retainer components.
+I had to safeguard my print bed against drafts in my chilly basement.
+This design utilizes balusters found at the hardware store.
+The aluminum balusters are originally designed for deck railings, but I repurposed them for this project.
+Initially, I employed a roll of plastic, securing it to the frame with black electrical tape, but I wasn't satisfied with that setup so I purchased Plexiglas from Lowes, a local home improvement store.
+To access the print bed, I created panel retainer components.
 These are essentially angled slides that the panel side rests on.
-You can take the panel off and rest it on the lower components while you need to access the print bed.
-See page three of the design.
-I also printed two knobs that install along with the upper retainer components.
-I ran out of balusters so I assembled a longer one using two scrap pieces.
-I printed a C Connector with the third element oriented below the print bed.
-Note, these connectors are a very tight fit so you'll have to use a rubber mallet to pound them in.
-Shrinking them a bit might be a good idea before printing.
-Once in, they won't come out unless you shrink the design a bit.
-I anchored the frame to a board under the printer to keep it from moving but that's optional.
+You can remove the panel and place it on the lower components when you need to access the print bed; see page three of this design for details.
+Additionally, I printed two knobs that install along with the upper retainer components.
+Due to a shortage of balusters, I constructed a longer one using two scrap pieces.
+I also printed a C Connector with the third element oriented below the print bed.
+Note that these connectors are extremely tight fits, so you'll have to use a rubber mallet to tap them into place.
+Shrinking them slightly before printing is a good idea; once in, they won't come out unless you shrink the design a bit.
+I anchored the frame to a board under the printer to prevent it from moving, but that's an optional step.

 Download Model from thingiverse